travezripley/ops200-webpack-workshop/README.md

 #Modified by Travis Ripley, * Started Friday April 19th, 2019 10:00am.
 ## You don't got to love it, because the hood's gon' love it.

+The more we get together
+Together, together
+The more we get together
+The happier we'll be

 ## Prerequisites